 Our interest is in providing practical information for literary artists.

-Perhaps you already have a BA or an MFA but your coursework left you with little sense of how publishing works, or maybe you’ve sat through enough read-and-discuss seminars to last the rest of your life but need to find the next step to a book.
-Perhaps now you have a manuscript in progress – but you aren’t certain what to do with it.
-Or maybe the presentation of your work needs attention before you can move it up a level.
-We want your writing to work for you, and for your calling – and for your career, however you envision that (unless it’s just to teach more MFA courses).
+Perhaps you already have a British or American degree but your coursework left you with little sense of how publishing works, or maybe you’ve sat through enough read-and-discuss seminars to last the rest of your life and now you need to find the next step forward to publication.
+Or perhaps now you have a manuscript in progress – but you aren’t certain what you’re going to do with it when you’re done, especially since the publishing industry is in the kind of chaos unseen since Aldus Manutius.
+Maybe the method of presenting your work needs attention before you can move it up a level, or maybe you’re discovering that finding a reputable literary agent is the stuff of dreams.
+We want your writing to work for you, and for your calling – and for your career.

 The focus at Brouzils is project completion.
-Those writing projects waiting for the “right moment” will be brought forward and launched in a practical, directed way designed to best insure ultimate success.
-Projects already underway will be brought closer to completion.
-Completed projects will be shaped and refined to make them more appealing to agents, publishers and the market.
-New approaches to publication will be explored and analyzed on a project-by-project basis.
-No matter where you are starting, by the time you leave Brouzils, you will have taken the next step.
+Since its inception, Brouzils has offered graduate and undergraduate academic credits through its American affiliate for work completed here.
+Beginning in 2015, we transitioned away from this model.
+There are already enough writing programs for student writers.
+Our emphasis now and in the future will be on helping and supporting active writers and furthering literary projects that we believe can be brought forward and launched in practical, directed ways to best insure ultimate success.
+Already-completed projects will be shaped and refined to make them more appealing to agents, publishers and readers, but our commitment will be to new work and new projects and to new ways of thinking about literature and literary platforms.
+Alternative approaches to publication will be explored and analyzed on a project-by-project basis.
+No matter where you are starting, by the time you leave Brouzils, you will have taken the next step forward.

-The Summer Series features the traditional July workshops, all fully accredited, along with individual mentorships and fellowships for those who wish to complete works-in-progress with professional guidance.
-There’s an ongoing memoir-writing project for those with a private tale to tell.
+So, beginning in 2015, we no longer accept applications for our traditional graduate and undergraduate writing seminars.
+We will, however, continue our practice of offering individual mentorships and fellowships for those who wish to complete works-in-progress with professional guidance.
+The popular, ongoing memoir-writing project for those with a private tale to tell will also continue throogh 2017.
 And of course there are our individual retreats for practically anyone with an unmet creative ambition.

 Continuing: Online participation in some of the Seminars’ most popular goal-driven programs.
 Click here for details.